chato94/A/readme.md

   * `dbaccess` identifies the URL as a database command.
 More dynamic POST methods may or may not be coming soon

-  * All `dbaccess` POST commands (except for the extraction commands) will return a `JSON` formatted string with one value called `label`, which will determine if the command went through as expected.
-There are 5 labels to keep track of
+  * There are 6 `"label"` values to potentially keep track of in the returned `JSON` string:
     * `OK`   - The command functioned as expected
     * `BAD`  - The command failed because the password is bad, or requested the `hash` or `salt` values
     * `DNE`  - The command failed because the account does not exist